MaciejWWojcik/subscription-component-schematics/README.md

 # Subscription Component Schematics

-Example schematics created for the purpose of this article...
+Example schematics created for the purpose of this article https://indepth.dev/posts/1438/extend-angular-schematics-to-customize-your-development-process

 ### Use it in your project: